Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Evolution and Parameter Dependence

 The overall evolutionary sequence is similar to that of the hydrodynamic simulations presented in \citet{kim18,kim19}.
 The compression of gas by supersonic turbulence creates a network of dense filaments that have some preference for alignment perpendicular to the direction of the large-scale magnetic field.
 It also gives rise to a density probability density function (PDF) that is approximately log-normal in shape and develops a high-density tail as time progresses.
 At $t = 3.3 \Myr \equiv t_{*,0}$, the densest part of a filament collapses and forms the first sink particle.

 Ionizing radiation from the first sink particle creates a compact and confined \HII\ region, and the pressure of photoionized gas and (subdominant) radiation pressure force drive its dynamical expansion, suppressing further gas accretion.
 Once the \HII\ region breaks out of the local star-forming clump, ionized gas quickly fills the bulk of the computational volume, and more and more UV photons escape the computational domain through optically-thin sight lines.
-Pre-existing dense structures are carved into pillars and cometary globules and rocket away from ionizing sources due to anisotropic ablation, as seen in other simulations of expanding \HII\ regions in turbulent clouds \citep[e.g.,][]{mellema06,gritschneder10,arthur11,ali18}.
+Pre-existing dense structures are carved into pillars and cometary globules and rocket away from ionizing sources due to anisotropic ablation, as seen in other simulations of expanding \HII\ regions in turbulent clouds \citep[e.g.,][]{mellema06,gritschneder10,arthur11,walch12,ali18}.
 Until $\tprime \approx 5\Myr$, stellar mass continues to increase, multiple subclusters form, and \HII\ regions merge with each other.

 A substantial fraction of molecular gas at the periphery of the \HII\ region turns into the atomic phase by dissociating radiation and then into ionized phase by ionizing radiation.
 Only 5\% of the initial cloud mass remains molecular in the swept-up gas at $\tprime = 8\Myr$.
-The main group of particles are found in the second quadrant of the $x$-$y$ plane, moving outward at a few ${\rm km}\,{\rm s}^{-1}$, as indicated by arrows in the bottom right panel of Figure~\ref{f:volren}.